lesleyrs/Client3/README.md

 figure out rsaenc bug(s), i'm thinking there are multiple issues (chance of failing login), RSA_BIGINT can still fail due to wrong enc length, but the others fail due to other reasons too...

+no midi fading, causes death sound to cut off or other issue? pass midi fade data to callback?

 emscripten wasm on firefox has js leaks on highmem, gets cleaned up by pressing GC in about:memory but why does this happen

-emscripten wasm can sometimes speed up if the tab was unfocused but doesn't always happen? need absolute time instead of idle_time just for web...
+emscripten wasm can speed up if the tab was unfocused but doesn't always speed up? need absolute time not idle_time for web, also test requestanimationframe again for 50 fps firefox hack ONLY if it supports absolute time (didn't seem like it)

-no midi fading, causes death sound to cut off or other issue?

 set_pixels is using memcpy to copy surface pixels each time, but this is inefficient and very noticable on weak hardware.
 But causes crash on login/exit when the surface gets freed (apply this to all SDL if fixed)